 Finally, you can use a parcel service like UPS or FedEx if you only ship a few items.
 This is usually the most expensive option, but it can be the most convenient if you have a few goods to ship.

 What Are the Benefits of Shipping to Puerto Rico?

 There are many benefits to shipping to Puerto Rico, including the fact that it is a US territory.
 This means there are no customs or duties to pay for goods shipped from the US mainland.
-In addition, Puerto Rico is exempt from the Jones Act, meaning foreign-flagged vessels can ship goods to the island without first stopping at a US port.
+In addition, Puerto Rico is exempt from the Jones Act, meaning foreign-flagged vessels.
+It can send goods to the island without stopping at a US port.

-Puerto Rico also offers several tax incentives for businesses, making it an attractive destination for companies looking to expand their operations.
-These benefits include a 4% corporate tax rate, a 100% exemption on dividends and capital gains, and a 100% exemption on new manufacturing companies’ personal and corporate income taxes.
+Puerto Rico also offers several tax incentives for businesses, make.
+It an attractive destination for companies looking to expand their operations.
+These benefits include a 4% corporate tax rate, a 100% exemption on dividends and capital gains.
+A 100% exemption on new manufacturing companies’ personal and corporate income taxes.